10 most re-tweeted posts in the history of Twitter

 6. Chadwick Boseman’s family announcing his death – 1.9 million retweets

 Black Panther star Chadwick Boseman passed away at the age of 43 after a four-year battle with colon cancer.
 The posthumous tweet from his Twitter handle had many of his fans heartbroken, with the news spreading like wildfire.
-A plethora of reactions as well as tributes poured in to honour his legacy, making the post one of the most re-tweeted ones on Twitter.
+A plethora of reactions as well as tributes poured in to honour his legacy, making the Tweet one of the most retweeted on Twitter.

 — Chadwick Boseman (@chadwickboseman) August 29, 2020